-In addition, gene therapy is still a relatively new approach to disease treatment and additional adverse side effects could develop.
+Moreover, with regard to GB-501, our product candidate that is a gene therapy, additional or unexpected adverse side effects could develop, as gene therapy is still a relatively new approach to disease treatment.
 There also is the potential risk of delayed adverse events following exposure to gene therapy products due to persistent biologic activity of the genetic material or other components of products used to carry the genetic material.
 Possible adverse side effects that could occur with treatment with gene therapy products include an immunologic reaction early after administration which, while not necessarily adverse to the patient's health, could substantially limit the effectiveness of the treatment.